lonkaars/crepe-docs/style.md

   instead of a slash, etc.)
 - Quotes are closed before punctuation marks.
 - Do not use contractions, modal adverbs or rhetorical questions.
+- The engine is stylized in lowercase, and is just called 'crêpe'.
+Additional words describing what crêpe is (i.e. '(game) engine') should not be capitalized, as crêpe is not written like a porper noun.

 # References